 Interested in a master's degree in nursing?

 The University of Colorado College of Nursing is one of the highest ranked master's programs in nursing in the nation, preparing nurses for advanced practice roles.
 Our program is structured to provide a foundation for career paths for future leaders in advanced nursing practice.

 With a BS in nursing, you can pursue a master's degree and choose from one of eleven (11) specialty options to advance your career in the nursing profession of your choice.
 We also offer an MS-DNP (advanced practice) program and an MS-PhD program to allow you to seek your doctorate while working on your master's.
-For those who already have a MS and are looking for more options, check out our post-master's program.
+For those who already have a MS and are looking for more options, check out our post-graduate program.

 The University of Colorado College of Nursing has had more than a century to establish its reputation as one of the best in the country.
 We are known for our pioneering initiatives, including being the birthplace of the first nurse practitioner program in the world and offering online education many years before other schools.
 Our master's program is ranked 15th in the U.S. in the 2011 rankings of graduate schools by U.S. News & World Report.